insiyaarsi/mediscribe-ai/project_memory.md

    - Flexible schedule for project work

 4. **Testing workflow:**
-   - Use FastAPI Swagger UI at `/docs`
+   - Backend: Use FastAPI Swagger UI at `/docs`
+   - Frontend: Use browser at `http://localhost:5173`
    - Test with sample audio files (5 scenarios available)
-   - Watch terminal for detailed logs
+   - Watch BOTH terminal windows for logs (backend + frontend)
    - Verify response in browser
    - Check for "unknown" entities if needed